geeknik/my-awesome-stars/topics.md

 - [timescale/pgai](https://github.com/timescale/pgai) - A suite of tools to develop RAG, semantic search, and other AI applications more easily with PostgreSQL
 - [marly-ai/marly](https://github.com/marly-ai/marly) - Context-aware structured outputs.
 Search your documents or the web for specific data and get it back in JSON or Markdown.
 - [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational AI powered by the TEN, integrating Gemini 2.0 Live, OpenAI Realtime, RTC, and more.
 It delivers real-time capabilities to see, hear, and speak, while being fully compatib
-- [TEN-framework/ten_framework](https://github.com/TEN-framework/ten_framework) - TEN, a voice agent framework to create conversational AI.
+- [TEN-framework/ten_framework](https://github.com/TEN-framework/ten_framework) - TEN, a AI agent framework to create various AI agents which supports real-time conversation.
 - [dair-ai/ML-YouTube-Courses](https://github.com/dair-ai/ML-YouTube-Courses) - 📺 Discover the latest machine learning / AI courses on YouTube.
 - [explosion/spaCy](https://github.com/explosion/spaCy) - 💫 Industrial-strength Natural Language Processing (NLP) in Python
 - [geeknik/ai-tab-grouper](https://github.com/geeknik/ai-tab-grouper) - Automatically groups your browser tabs using advanced text analysis algorithms